matplotlib/ipympl/README.md

 It requires matplotlib 2.0 or and ipywidgets 7.0 more recent.

-The goal of this project is to separate developement of the Jupyter integration (future versions of notebook and Jupyter Lab) from the calendar of the releases of the main matplotlib repository.
+The goal of this project is to separate development of the Jupyter integration (future versions of notebook and Jupyter Lab) from the calendar of the releases of the main matplotlib repository.